scriptotek/alma-slipsomat/README.md

 firefox_path=
 ```

-and fill in the values:
+where you fill in the blank values.

 * `domain` is your Feide domain, e.g. `uio.no`
 * `instance` is the Alma instance name, e.g. `bibsys-k`